In this post, I’m going to share with you my website redesign journey for Fabrizio Van Marciano.

-This is important because data can be used to design a launchpad website that is specifically crafted for improved user-experience and takes conversion goals into consideration too.
+This is important because valuable data can be used to design a launchpad website that is expressly crafted for improved user-experience and takes conversion goals into regard too.

-At this stage, I didn’t have much in the way of user-data to work with.
-FabrizioVanMarciano.com was a one-page website.
+At this stage, I didn’t have much in the way of user data to work with.
+Remember, Fabrizio Van Marciano Dot Com was a one-page website.

 I explained my plans for migrating my website design services, and she pointed something out that I hadn’t taken into consideration before now.

-Branding style and familiarity!
+Branding identity and familiarity!

 Let me explain.

-So, when folks look for the web designer over at Magnet4Blogging, a couple of things tend to stick in their minds.
-The most important of which is the visual branding or style of my website.
+So, when folks look for ‘the web designer over at Magnet4Blogging‘, I think there are a couple of things that tend to stick in their minds.
+The most important of which is the visual identity or style of my website.

-Please do check out my short vlog episode below where I share some behind the scenes stuff, creating wireframes, sketching logo ideas, and doing design research.
+Please do check out my short vlog episode below where I share some behind-the-scenes stuff, creating wireframes, sketching logo ideas, and doing design research.